ogmacorp/OgmaNeo2/README.md

 ## Contributions

-Refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for information on making contributions to OgmaNeo.
+Refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for information on making contributions to OgmaNeo2.

 ## License and Copyright